 Africa Energy is an international oil and gas exploration company that holds a 90% participating interest in the offshore Exploration Right for Block 2B in the Republic of South Africa ("Block 2B"), an effective 10% participating interest in offshore Petroleum License 37 in the Republic of Namibia ("PEL 37"), and an effective 4.9% participating interest in the Exploration Right for Block 11B/12B offshore the Republic of South Africa ("Block 11B/12B").
-On February 5, 2020, Africa Energy completed a private placement, in which the Company participated, investing approximately \$5.0 million, acquiring 20,930,000 shares, decreasing the Company's ownership interest in Africa Energy from approximately 34.5% at December 31, 2019 to approximately 32.6% at March 31, 2020.
+On January 28, 2020, Africa Energy completed a private placement, in which the Company participated, investing approximately \$5.0 million, acquiring 20,930,000 shares, decreasing the Company's ownership interest in Africa Energy from approximately 34.5% at December 31, 2019 to approximately 32.4% at June 30, 2020.
+Africa Energy has plans to participate in up to four high-impact exploration wells offshore South Africa over the next twelve months beginning with spud of the Luiperd-1 well in August 2020.